 Besides starting to invest into various alternative investment sources, you must also shift your focus to acquiring some income-producing assets and properties.
 For example, you may choose to live in a multi-family home rather than purchasing a single-family home.
 This would help you save on rents and avoid any offsets that can increase your cost of home ownership.

-Another approach here would be to invest in quality instruments such as a ULIP plan that would pay consistent dividends over a long-term and avoid taking a hefty home loan.
+Another approach here would be to invest in quality instruments such as a best ULIP plan that would pay consistent dividends over a long-term and avoid taking a hefty home loan.
 Eventually, your lack of debt combined with your income assets will help you realise your dream of early retirement.

 Be Tax Centred While Making the Investments